jrie/kisslib/README.md

 * Add parsing/read out of cover images from ebooks, showing a thumbnail in "edit ebook details" dialog
 * Add a GtkAppChooserDialog to select a launcher for a particular ebook file type
 * ~~Add a switch of what columns to search in using the search bar~~
-* Make the columns reorderable and save there state on exit - in addition with an option to reset the column order to default
+* ~~Make the columns reorderable and save there state on exit - in addition with an option to reset the column order to default~~ Column order can be reset in "View" > "Reset column order"
 * your feedback and feature suggestions! (please open an issue or contact me by email)